Peter Drucker, leadership expert

 eloquence and presence spoke volumes.
 I decided to train as a coach in 2007 and launched Liz Hall Coaching & Associates in 2008.

 I hold a Certificate in Coaching Practice from i-coach academy (accredited by the EMCC at Senior Practitioner level), Performance Coach Training’s Open certificate, the Centre for Coaching’s Primary Certificate in Cognitive Behavioural Therapy.
 I am a licensed career coach (Firework).
+I am certified by the Fearless Organization to administer and debrief the Psychological Safety Index, which has been developed in conjunction with Professor Amy Edmondson, author of the seminal book, The Fearless Organisation.

 Many years before that,in 1995, I’d started meditating, and I was reaping a vast array of benefits- staying sane among them!
 I’d discovered mindfulness when I was a single working mum, ironically writing about topics such as work/life balance yet struggling with overwhelm.
 For years, I was a ‘closet meditator’ as mindfulness and meditation were broadly seen back then as fluffy or solely for the deeply spiritual.
 But it seemed unfair to keep all these benefits to myself so I became a pioneer in researching and developing the application of mindfulness in coaching,and in blending coaching with mindfulness and compassion (an approach I call Conscious Coaching).